opendp/tumult-docs/public/analytics/dev/_sources/tutorials/first-steps.rst.txt

   provide.
 We will discuss this in more detail in the next tutorial.
 - The ``source_id`` is the identifier for the DataFrame.
 We will then use it to refer to this DataFrame when constructing queries.
+- The ``protected_change`` for this dataset, which defines what unit of data the differential privacy guarantee holds for.
+  Here, ``AddOneRow()`` corresponds to protecting individual rows in the dataset.

 For a more complete description of the various ways a Session can be initialized, you can consult the relevant :ref:`topic guide<Working with Sessions>`.
+For more complex values for the ``protected_change`` parameter, see the :ref:`privacy promise topic guide<privacy-promise#unit-of-protection>` and the :mod:`~tmlt.analytics.protected_change` API documentation.

 Evaluating queries in a Session
 -------------------------------